matt77hias/VYGE/README.md

   5. Click on the `Environment Variables` button
   6. Add `DXSDK_DIR9` in the list of `System Variables` and set it to the installation directory of the DirectX SDK.

-**Note**: you need to position the Assets directory in your execution directory to be able to play the game.
+**Note**: you need to position the *Assets* directory in your execution directory to be able to play the game.
+Make sure the .txt files have CRLF (Windows) instead of LF (Unix) line endings!

 ## Bibliography
 YOUNG V.: Programming a Multiplayer FPS in DirectX, 1st edition, Game Development Series, Charles River Media, Hingham, Massachusetts, USA, 2005.